branflake2267/Sandbox/README.md

 http://gwt-platform.googlecode.com

 ##News
-10/23/2012 - GWTP starts moving more to GitHub
+10/23/2012 - GWTP starts moving more to GitHub, getting ready to push out 0.8 release.

 02/01/2012 - GWTP 0.7 released with support for fancier tab with user-controlled data.
 Get it from the download section or Maven central.
 See the Release Notes and the migration details.